Stacktical/stacktical.github.io/_posts/2021-11-12-stacktical-dsla-developer-guide-p2-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.md

 Switch back to your working tab.

-Now that services are running, we can deploy our contracts and Chainlink nodes.
+Now that services are running, we can deploy our contracts and Chainlink nodes using hh deploy with the following command:

-> Confirm that the `BASE_MESSENGER` variable in `constants.ts` on line 49 is as follows `BASE_MESSENGER = 'base-messenger',` instead of `BASE_MESSENGER = 'dummy-use-case',`

-Deploy the contracts and Chainlink nodes using hh deploy with the following command:

 ```
 hh deploy --network develop --reset